DSSAT/dssat-csm-os/README.md

 # DSSAT-CSM #

+The Decision Support System for Agrotechnology Transfer (DSSAT) Version is a software application program that comprises crop simulation models for over 42 crops (as of Version 4.6).

+For DSSAT to be functional it is supported by data base management programs for soil, weather, and crop management and experimental data, and by utilities and application programs.
+The crop simulation models simulate growth, development and yield as a function of the soil-plant-atmosphere dynamics.

+DSSAT and its crop simulation models have been used for many applications ranging from on-farm and precision management to regional assessments of the impact of climate variability and climate change.
+It has been in use for more than 20 years by researchers, educators, consultants, extension agents, growers, and policy and decision makers in over 100 countries worldwide.

+Read more about DSSAT at http://dssat.net/about

+## The directory structure ##

 DSSAT cropping system model (CSM) design is a modular structure in which components separate along scientific discipline lines and are structured to allow easy replacement or addition of modules.
 It has one Soil module, a Crop Template module which can simulate